|

 (The

-fishmonger in this poem is Steve Hatt of Essex Road, Islington.)
+fishmonger of this poem is Steve Hatt of Essex Road, Islington.)

 Fishmonger

-the flesh-fat fish lie in tribes on their bed of ice,
+the flesh-fat fish lie in tribes on their beds of ice,

 into the narrow distance.
 From lobsters to plaice